Patents: prosecution (including re-examination and post-grant proceedings) in United States

 - Represented Illumina in patent drafting and prosecution relating to genetic sequencing technologies.

 Jones Day has a track record of acting in high-stakes technology and life sciences prosecution matters, with particular strength in PTAB proceedings, not the least because of the firm's deep litigation bench.
 Anthony Insogna, based in the San Diego office, is the head of the firm's intellectual property practice.

 Morrison & Foerster LLP's traditional strengths lie in the life sciences, technology and consumer product sectors, with the group's expertise in the prosecution of agricultural patents as a clear stand-out feature.
 With offices on both coasts, the team is geographically well placed to assist its high-profile client base.

 Pillsbury Winthrop Shaw Pittman LLP acts for domestic and international clients whom it assists with the development and management of their patent portfolios, including its commercial exploitation by way of licensing.
 The practice shoulders a sectorially varied caseload with the life sciences sector as a clear core area.
 Other work came from the consumer products, financial services, cybersecurity, electronics and technology sectors, with expertise in emerging technologies such as artificial intelligence, blockchain and 5G.
 Jack Barufka, based in McLean, Virginia, and the Washington DC office directs the practice.
 Other key offices are in Silicon Valley, San Diego, Austin and New York.
-In Silicon Valley, Ranjini Acharya joined from K&L Gates.
+The firm recently took on several partners from K&L Gates: Ranjini Acharya, who joined in Silicon Valley, Eric Rusnak in Washington DC, and Michael Zeliger, who divides time between New York and Silicon Valley.
 McLean's Ngai Zhang and Austin's Brian Nash made partner.